angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 ### Looting with Ideas Unbound

-Many see Ideas Unbound as a purely _combo-centric_ card wit very limited utility prior to the casting of Doomsday.
+Many see Ideas Unbound as a purely _combo-centric_ card with very limited utility prior to the casting of Doomsday.
 There are two main methods of using it outside of inside piles; _filtering_ and _card booming_.
 Filtering basically is the use of it as a glorified :card[Careful Study].
 If you find yourself with a hand of